mofbar/PyImbuhan/README.md

-Sastrawi Python
+Imbuhan Python
 ===============

-Sastrawi Python is a simple python library which allows you to reduce inflected words in Indonesian Language (Bahasa Indonesia) to their base form ([stem](http://en.wikipedia.org/wiki/Stemming)).
+Imbuhan Python is a simple python library which allows you to reduce inflected words in Malay Language (Bahasa Melayu) to their base form ([stem](http://en.wikipedia.org/wiki/Stemming)).
 This is Python port of the original [Sastrawi](https://github.com/sastrawi/sastrawi) project written in PHP (credits goes to the original author and contributors of Sastrawi PHP).